-The first step is to take the the NYS Salesperson's 75 hour Qualifying Course which is offered at the Greater Syracuse Association of REALTORS (GSAR).
-The next course being offered at GSAR will begin on July 8th, 2013.
-This class will be Monday thru Friday 8:30am-5pm for two weeks.
+The first step is to take the the NYS Salesperson's 75 hour Qualifying Course.
+The 75 hour course is offered at the Greater Syracuse Association of REALTORS (GSAR) several times a year.

 A licensing candidate may take the course final examination only upon satisfactory completion of the attendance requirements.
 An exam score of 70% or above must be achieved in order to successfully complete the course.
 A make-up exam is available in the event the course exam is not passed.

-The first step is to take a New York State approved Home Inspection Licensing course, which is made up of 100 hours of classroom instruction, consisting of 4 different modules.
-Following the classroom instruction, each student is required to also complete 40 hours of field training with a NYS Licensed Home Inspector.
+The first step is to take a New York State approved Home Inspection Licensing course, which consists of 100 hours of classroom instruction and 40 hours of field training with a NYS Licensed Home Inspector.
 Click here to learn more about GSAR's Home Inspector Licensing Course.

 Changes to Real Estate Requirements - Effective July 1, 2008